lsms-worldbank/adodown/src/mdhlp/ad_update.md

 |-----------|-------------|
 | __**opt**ion1__(_string_) | Short description of option1 |

+Read [this helpfile](https://lsms-worldbank.github.io/adodown/reference/ad_update.html) in the `adodown`'s package web-documentation where you also find articles with guides and best practices related to the commands in this package.

 # Description
 <!-- Longer description of the intended use of the command and best practices related to the usage. -->